Eschricht/vuecrumbs/packages/nuxt/README.md

-# Vuecrumbs Nuxt Module
+# crumby-vue Nuxt Module

-Vuecrumbs Nuxt Module provides seamless integration of Vuecrumbs with Nuxt.js, allowing you to manage and display breadcrumbs effortlessly in your Nuxt applications.
+crumby-vue Nuxt Module provides seamless integration of crumby-vue with Nuxt.js, allowing you to manage and display breadcrumbs effortlessly in your Nuxt applications.

 ## ✨ Features